szeyick/University/INF60009 - Database Analysis and Design/Lab Solutions/Lab 6 - Relationships Outer Joins SubQueries and Unions/README.md

 **Convert the ERD to a Relational Schema, indicate all PK's and FK's**

 ```
-PERSON (pid, PersonalName)
+PERSON (PID, PersonName)
-	PK: pid
+	PK (PID)

-LOAN (pid, ecode, LoanDate, ReturnDate)
+EQUIPMENT (ECODE, Description)
-	PK: pid, ecode, LoanDate
+	PK (ECODE)

-	FK1: pid REFERENCES PERSON
+LOAN (LoanDate, LoanTime, PID, ECODE, ReturnDate, ReturnTime)
-	FK2: ecode REFERENCES EQUIPMENT
+	PK (LoanDate, LoanTime, PID, ECODE)

-EQUIPMENT (ecode, Description)
+	FK1 (PID) REFERENCES PERSON
-	PK: ecode
+	FK2 (ECODE) REFERENCES EQUIPMENT
 ```

 **What is the PK of LOAN**

-The PK of loan will be pid, ecode, LoanDate.
-It has its own primary key but also borrows identifiers from PERSON and EQUIPMENT.
+The PK of LOAN will be the composite key, LoanDate, LoanTime, PID, ECODE.
+It takes the attributes from the underlined parents along with its own Primary Keys, it is a characteristic entity since it has its own attributes also.

 **Write the SQL statement to add a Person: P357 Sue Jones**